-The generalization of these interactions to curved spacetime [23] naturally leads to Horndeski's theory [24], which was first proposed in the early 1970s.
-This is the most general ST action in four dimensions, whose variation produces second-order equations of motion.
+The generalization of these interactions to curved space-time [23] naturally leads to Horndeski's theory [24], which was first proposed in the early seventies.
+This is the most general ST action in four dimensions whose variation produces second order equations of motion.
 It characterizes the second generation of ST theories and encompasses a large set of models proposed over the past years.
-As such, this theory has attracted considerable attention as a way to unify ST theories and study their phenomenology as applied to late-time cosmology [25-27], inflation [28], and local gravity tests [29].
-However, the completeness of Horndeski's theory as the master framework encompassing all viable ST theories has been recently challenged: Examples of theories beyond Horndeski indicate the existence of a third generation of healthy ST theories [30-32].
-Given this large number of different models and the need to check their viability, many attempts have been made to formulate model-independent observables to test general properties of ST theories [25,27,33], and also to assist in the search for connections between apparently different theories [34].
+As such, this theory has attracted considerable attention as a way to unify ST theories and study their phenomenology as applied to late time cosmology [25-27], inflation [28], and local gravity tests [29].
+Although this is the most general action whose variation produces equations of motion which are at most second order in derivatives, the completeness of Horndeski's theory as the master framework encompassing all viable ST theories has been recently challenged: examples of theories beyond Horndeski indicate the existence of a third generation of healthy ST theories [30-32].
+Given this large number of different models and the need to check their viability, many attempts have been made in formulating model independent observables as to test general properties of ST theories [25, 27, 33], as well as in the search for connections between apparently different theories [34].

-This work provides a general procedure to investigate the properties of Horndeski's theory by using the way the scalar and the metric degrees of freedom interact as a starting point.
+This work provides a general procedure to investigate the properties of Horndeski's theory by using, as a starting point, the way the scalar and the metric degrees of freedom interact.
 In fact, the aforementioned theories exhibit different degrees of kinetic interaction between the scalar and tensor degrees of freedom, a phenomenon known as kinetic mixing or kinetic braiding [35].
-This property entangles the derivatives of the scalar and tensor field in the equations of motion, in ways that are unique to each theory.
-As we move from the simpler JBD theories further into theories belonging to the second and third generation. the kinetic mixing becomes more intricate and new coupling structures appear.
-The idea is then to use the metric equations to remove all instances of the curvature (which contains the second derivatives of the metric field) from the scalar field equation of motion.
+This property entangles the derivatives of the scalar and tensor field in the equations of motion, in a way that is unique to each theory.
+As we move from the simpler, JBD theories further into theories belonging to the second and third generation, the kinetic mixing becomes more intricate and new coupling structures appear.
+The idea is then to use the metric equations to remove all the instances of the curvature (which contains the second derivatives of the metric field) from the scalar field equation of motion.
 This procedure for covariant debraiding greatly simplifies the study of the properties of the scalar degree of freedom.

-We first illustrate how this procedure works for JBD ST theories and for cubic Galileons [35] and, subsequently, we introduce the debraiding procedure for general quartic Horndeski theories.
+We first illustrate how this procedure works for JBD ST theories and for cubic Galileons [35] and subsequently we introduce the debraiding procedure for general quartic Horndeski theories.
 This case represents a completely new situation, since couplings between curvature and scalar derivatives appear at the level of the action, and we found several new aspects for this extension that are not present in simpler cases.
-In particular, this procedure cannot be completed in general, due to a coupling between the scalar field and the Weyl curvature tensor (the traceless part of the Riemann tensor), which is not algebraically determined by the metric equations of motion.
+In particular, this procedure can not be completed in general due to a coupling between the scalar field and the Weyl curvature tensor (the traceless part of the Riemann tensor), which is not algebraically determined by the metric equations of motion.
 The debraiding procedure can also introduce spurious solutions to the equations of motion.
 However, we show that it is always possible to select the physical branch of solutions.
-We also found that in a specific subset of quartic theories, Dirac-Born-Infeld (DBI)like theories, the debraiding procedure can be performed in an exact manner, and both the Weyl tensor and the spurious solutions are automatically eliminated.
+We also found that in a specific subset of quartic theories, Dirac-Born-Infeld (DBI)-like theories, the debraiding procedure can be performed in an exact manner, and both the Weyl tensor and the spurious solutions are automatically eliminated.
 This result is expected, as such theories are equivalent to Einstein gravity via a disformal redefinition of the metric.
-These two different behaviors under the debraiding procedure suggest classifying ST theories according to the possibility of removing all curvature (stirred) or not (shaken).
+These two different behaviours under the debraiding procedure suggest to classify ST theories according to the possibility to remove all curvature (stirred) or not (shaken).